MS Island Sky

-MS Island Sky's comfortable Window Suites are located on the 3rd deck and are 225 square feet/ 21 square meters in size with a large picture window.
+MS Island Sky's comfortable Window Suites are located on the 3rd deck and are 225 square feet/ 21 square metres in size with a large picture window.
 Interiors are clad in rich wood panelling combined with large mirrors to help reflect light making the cabin feel large and bright.
 Suites feature premium bedding, plush seating, a flat screen television, mini-bar, and a marble bathroom with hair dryers.

 MS Island Sky's comfortable Porthole Suites are located on the 2nd deck and are 240 square feet in size with a porthole window.
 Interiors are clad in rich wood panelling combined with large mirrors to help reflect light making the cabin feel large and bright.
 Suites feature premium bedding, plush seating, a flat screen television, mini-bar, and stone en suite bathroom with hair dryers.

-The Deluxe suites are 220 square feet/ 22 square meters and feature a sitting area, side window and a tinted sliding glass door giving you easy access to the outer deck.
+The Deluxe suites are 220 square feet/ 22 square metres and feature a sitting area, side window and a tinted sliding glass door giving you easy access to the outer deck.
 They come equipped with a flat screen TV, telephone, Mini-bar, hair dryer and marble bathroom.

-The MS Island Sky's spacious Owner's Suite has 385 square feet / 34 square meters of space spread across a separate bedroom and living room with en suite marble bathroom.
+The MS Island Sky's spacious Owner's Suite has 385 square feet / 34 square metres of space spread across a separate bedroom and living room with en suite marble bathroom.
 Interiors are decorated in a timeless, classic style and come equipped with a flat screen TV, telephone, mini-bar and hair dryer.
 The Owner's Suite also has floor to ceiling sliding glass doors leading to a private veranda.

-The Penthouse suites are 325 square feet/ 30 square meters and has a private balcony and sitting area with exterior views.
+The Penthouse suites are 325 square feet/ 30 square metres and has a private balcony and sitting area with exterior views.
 They come equipped with a flat screen TV, telephone, Mini-bar, hair dryer and a marble bathroom.

-The MS Island Sky's comfortable Veranda Suites are 260 square feet / 24 square meters and are decorated in a timeless, classic style.
+The MS Island Sky's comfortable Veranda Suites are 260 square feet / 24 square metres and are decorated in a timeless, classic style.
 Each Veranda Suite come equipped with a flat screen TV, telephone, mini-bar, closet, hair dryer, en suite stone bathroom and sliding glass doors leading to a private veranda with panoramic views.

-MS Island Sky's comfortable Triple Suites are located on the 3rd deck and are 225 square feet/ 21 square meters in size with a large picture window.
+MS Island Sky's comfortable Triple Suites are located on the 3rd deck and are 225 square feet/ 21 square metres in size with a large picture window.
 Interiors are clad in rich wood panelling combined with large mirrors to help reflect light making the cabin feel large and bright.
 Suites feature premium bedding, plush seating, a flat screen television, mini-bar, and a marble bathroom with a hair dryer.

 MS Island Sky’s beautiful restaurant is located on Deck 2 where breakfast, lunch and dinner are served.
 Breakfast and lunch are served buffet style with a-la-carte options available as well.
 Dinner is served a-la-carte with 2 to 3 choices for each course